varocketry/guitar-mastery-hub/public/lessons/lesson_025_single_note_melodies.md

 **Progress with purpose.**
 **Play with passion.**

-**See you in Lesson 26 - where we add bending, vibrato, and blues feeling!** 🎸
+**See you in Lesson 26 - where we add bending, vibrato, and blues feeling!** ðŸŽ¸

 ---

-## 📝 TRACK YOUR PRACTICE
+## ðŸ“ TRACK YOUR PRACTICE

 **Ready to log your practice session?**